zarab33/mastery-quiz/fixing_problems.md

 * `7` tells us that the test has failed because one or more parts of the code in the question file are not high enough quality.

-* `15` tells us the file and line number of a piece of code that is not high enough quality.
+* `15` tells us the filename and line number of a piece of code that is not high enough quality.

-* `15` Tells us the quality rule that this line of code breaks: `Lint/UselessAssignment`.
+* `15` tells us the quality rule that this line of code breaks: `Lint/UselessAssignment`.

-* `15` Gives us more details on why the line of code broke the quality rule `Useless assignment to variable - a`
+* `15` gives us more details on why the line of code broke the quality rule: `Useless assignment to variable - a`

-* `16` Shows us the code of the line that breaks the quality rule.
+* `16` shows us the actual code that breaks the quality rule.

-* `17` Shows us the part of the line of code that breaks the quality rule.
+* `17` shows us the part of the line of code that breaks the quality rule.

-* `18` to `20` Give us the details for another bit of code that breaks a different quality rule.
+* `18` to `20` give us the details for another bit of code that breaks a different quality rule.

 #### The `rspec` error says something about a `Diff`

 * A "diff" is a list of differences between two pieces of text.

-* An rspec error that mentions a diff usually means that your program is outputting something different from what the test wants to be output.
+* If you see an rspec error that mentions a diff, it usually means that your program is outputting something different from what the test wants to be output.

-##### The contents of the diff tells you exactly what this test wants to see your program output
+##### Look at the diff to see exactly what the test your program to output

-* A diff tells us two different things e.g.
+* A diff tells us two different things.

 ```diff
 expected block to output /31375